 LIFECYCLE OF AN APPLICATION

-Application guidelines are made available on the Arts Endowment's website and through Grants.gov.
+Application guidelines are made available on the website and through Grants.gov.

 Applications that met the deadline are assigned an application number.
 Applicant receives acknowledgment of application receipt.
 Applications are forwarded to Program staff.

-Staff reviews applications for completeness and may contact applicants if questions arise.
+Staff reviews applications for eligibility and completeness and may contact applicants if questions arise.
 Application materials are made available to panelists several weeks before the panel meeting.

 Panels are made up of experts with knowledge and experience in the area under review.
 Each application is reviewed and rated in accordance with the published review criteria.